39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Old-fashioned roses are always at the top of the list.
 Their soft fragrance, romantic blooms, and timeless beauty make them one of the most classic cottage garden plants you can grow.
 And with so many varieties available, there’s one for almost every garden situation.

-Climbing roses at height and charm when trained over arbors and fences.
+Climbing roses add height and charm when trained over arbors and fences.
 Shrub roses fill beds with layered color.
-English roses, with their full petals and old-world feel, are especially perfect for that relaxed cottage garden look.
-They pair beautifully with lavender, foxgloves, and delphiniums in a way that feels natural.
+English roses, with their full petals and old-world feel, are especially right for that relaxed cottage garden look.
+They pair beautifully with lavender, foxgloves, and delphiniums in a way that feels completely natural.

 2. Foxglove (Digitalis)

 Foxgloves are one of the easiest ways to add instant charm and vertical interest to a cottage garden.
-Their tall flower spires and bell-shaped blooms bring that classic storybook garden feeling… the kind where you half expect a fairy to appear.
+Their tall flower spires and bell-shaped blooms bring that classic storybook garden feeling.

-They come in beautiful shades of pink, purple, white, and soft bi-colors, and they rise high above the surrounding foliage in a way that creates stunning depth in the back of a border.
+They come in beautiful shades of pink, purple, white, and soft bi-colors, and rise high above the surrounding foliage, creating real depth at the back of a border.
 Pollinators love them.

-I have foxglove growing in one of my garden beds.
-Every year, those tall blooms swaying in the breeze make the space feel a little more like something out of a cottage garden dream.
+I have foxglove growing in one of my main beds, and every year, those tall blooms swaying in the breeze make the whole space feel a little more like something out of a cottage-garden dream.

 3. Black-Eyed Susans (Rudbeckia hirta)

-Black-eyed Susans bring cheerful, easygoing color to the garden with their bright golden petals and dark centers.
-They’re low-maintenance, reliable, and bloom generously through summer and into early fall, right when a lot of other flowers are starting to slow down.
+Black-eyed Susans bring cheerful, easy-going color to the garden with their bright golden petals and dark centers.
+They’re low-maintenance, reliable, and bloom generously through summer and into early fall, right when many flowers are starting to slow down.

-I especially love using them near pathways where their bright blooms can really catch your eye.
+I especially love using them near pathways where those bright blooms can catch your eye.
 They mix beautifully with zinnias and coneflowers, and bees and butterflies find them just as appealing as we do.

 4. Lavender (Lavandula)